microsoft/aoai-api-simulator/README.md

 ## Overview

-### What is the OpenAI Simulated API?
+### What is the Azure OpenAI API Simulator?

-The OpenAI Simulated API is a tool that allows you to easily deploy endpoints that simulate the OpenAI API.
+The Azure OpenAI API Simulator is a tool that allows you to easily deploy endpoints that simulate the OpenAI API.
-A common use-case for the OpenAI Simulated API is to test the behaviour your application under load.
+A common use-case for the simulator is to test the behaviour your application under load.
 Let's illustrate this with an example...

 Let's assume that you have build a chatbot that uses the OpenAI API to generate responses to user queries.
 Before your chatbot becomes popular, you want to ensure that it can handle a large number of users.
 One of the factors that will impact whether your chatbot can gracefully handle such load will be the way that your chatbot handles calls to OpenAI.
 However, when load testing your chatbot there are a number of reasons why you might not want to call the OpenAI API directly: